OUR GUIDE TO BIRTHSTONES

 January

-birthstone is garnet, a deep red stone associated with romance and passion.
+Garnet is a deep red stone associated with romance and passion.
 Along with being a favoured gemstone, garnet has multiple industrial uses due to its availability and versatility as a mineral.
-If you want to give garnet as a gift, consider it for anyone born in January or a second or sixth wedding anniversary.
+It makes a perfect gift for anyone born in January, or a second or sixth wedding anniversary.
 It is the traditional stone for these occasions.

-Garnet is commonly known as a gemstone, but it actually defines a mineral group consisting of stones with similar chemical and physical properties.
+Garnet is a collective term for a group of stones with similar chemical and physical properties.
 The main types of garnet include almandine, andradite, grossularite, pyrope, spessartine, and uvarovite.

 Almandine is the most common type of garnet that includes reddish-brown gemstones.
-These are relatively inexpensive and easy to find.
-Pyrope garnets are blood red in colour and typically lack inclusions.
-They are generally more expensive and desirable than almandine garnets.
+Pyrope garnets are blood red in colour and typically have higher clarity (fewer inclusions).
 Another popular variety of garnet is rhodolite, which is a purplish red pyrope and almandine mix.

 February